aodonnell19/vending-machine-app/capstone/README.md

          >```
 9. Create as many of your classes as possible to be "testable" classes. **Limit console** **input and output to as few classes as possible**.
-10. Optional - Sales Report
-    - Provide a "Hidden" menu option on the main menu ("S") that writes to a sales report that shows the total sales since the machine was started.
-The name of the file must include the date and time so each sales report is uniquely named.
-    - An example of the output format is provided below.
-11. Provide unit tests demonstrating that your code works correctly.
+10. Provide unit tests demonstrating that your code works correctly.
 ___
 ### CaTEring Data File
 The input file that stocks the items is a comma separated values file (csv).
 Each line is a separate item in the file and follows the below format: